This post may contain affiliate links. Please see my disclosure policy for details.

 One night, she heard her baby crying and instantly returned to his side in the mortal realm.
 She wrapped him in a silk shawl and sang him to sleep.
 Hence the name Fairy Flag!

 Well, that’s one legend about it anyway.
-There are many, many different versions of that story.
+There are many, many different versions of that story like The Fairy Bridge.

 It’s also said that these pools attract selkies.
 They disguise themselves during the day as seals and transform into humans at night so they can bathe under the light of a full moon.